Illustrative example in a simplified economy

 The above information from scientific articles and other reliable sources is almost ready for use in quantifying net impact.
 The final transformation that is needed to make these quantities comparable is normalization.
 By definition, the market weighted average of impact intensities across leaf products is 1.

-Denoting the unnormalized impact value of product pp with vpv_p and the the market size of pp with mpm_p , the scaling factor applied to unnormalized scores is
+Denoting the unnormalized impact value of product with and the the market size of with , the scaling factor applied to unnormalized scores is

 This yields the following impact intensities for our net impact model